Listen to the Cancer.Net Podcast: Pap Test–What to Expect , adapted from this content.

 - Have you ever had abnormal results from a previous Pap test?

-Next, the health care professional performing the examination will gently insert a lubricated plastic or metal instrument, called a speculum, into your vagina.
+Next, your health care professional performing the examination will gently insert a lubricated plastic or metal instrument, called a speculum, into your vagina.
 This tool slowly spreads apart the vaginal walls.
 This may cause some slight discomfort.

-The health care professional will smear the cells onto a glass microscope slide or put the cells into a container and send the sample to a pathologist for evaluation.
+Your health care professional will smear the cells onto a glass microscope slide or put the cells into a container and send the sample to a pathologist for evaluation.

 After the procedure